microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-00.md

 ## Success Criteria

-* You have a Unix/Linux Shell for setting up the Pizzeria application (e.g. Azure Cloud Shell, WSL2 bash, Mac zsh etc.)
+* You have a Unix/Linux Shell for setting up the Pizzeria application or your AKS application (e.g. Azure Cloud Shell, WSL2 bash, Mac zsh etc.)
-* You have validated that the Pizzeria application is working in both regions (EastUS & WestUS)
+* You have validated that the Pizzeria or your application is working in both regions (EastUS & WestUS)

 ## Tips